biosimulations/biosimulations/docs/users/publishing-tools.md

 1. Optionally, containerize the command-line interface for your simulator.
 Such an image will make it easier for others to use your tool.
 Containerized simulation tools should follow BioSimulators' standard for Docker images for simulation tools.

-1. Optionally, publish your image to a public repository such as Docker Hub , GitHub Container Registry , or Quay  by executing docker push { image-url }.
+1. Optionally, publish your image to a public repository such as Docker Hub , GitHub Container Registry , or Quay  by executing `docker push { image-url }`.
 Docker Hub, GitHub Container Registry, and Quay each provide free accounts for public images.

-1. **[Submit an issue](https://github.com/biosimulators/Biosimulators/issues/new?assignees=&labels=Submit+simulator&template=contribute-a-simulator.md&title=)**  to the BioSimulators GitHub repository that describes briefly describes the URL to the specifications of your tool.
+1. [Submit an issue](https://github.com/biosimulators/Biosimulators/issues/new?assignees=&labels=Submit+simulator&template=contribute-a-simulator.md&title=)  to the BioSimulators GitHub repository that describes briefly describes the URL to the specifications of your tool.
 This will initiate an automated workflow that will validate your simulation tool and either commit your tool to the BioSimulators registry or report problems with your simulation tool that must be addressed.
 The first version of each simulation tool submitted to the BioSimulators registry will also be manually reviewed by the BioSimulators Team prior to incorporation into the BioSimulators registry.

-1. **Optionally, set up your continuous integration workflow to automatically push each release to BioSimulators**.
+1. Optionally, set up your continuous integration workflow to automatically push each release to BioSimulators.
 Within your continuous integration workflow (e.g., CircleCI, GitHub actions, Jenkins, Travis), use the GitHub REST API to automatically create issues that submit versions of your simulator to BioSimulators.

     This requires a GitHub account and a personal access token with the public_repo scope.
 Instructions for creating an access token are available in the [GitHub documentation](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token).